abstractmath.org

 Example

 Suppose you need to know the largest integer n for which .
 One way to do it is to calculate: 4! = 24, 5! = 120, so the answer is n = 4.
 When I gave a problem that came down to this calculation in my discrete math class, most students solved it correctly, but several wrote apologies on their paper for doing it by trial and error.
+Apologies are not necessary:

-Of course, trial and error is a method.
 In the case of this problem it is probably the easiest way to do it.
-Even if you need to know the largest integer for which n! < 4,000,000 it makes sense to do it using a calculator or a program such as Mathematica or Maple.
+Even if you need to know the largest integer for which n! < 4,000,000 it makes sense to do it using trial and error with a calculator or a program such as Mathematica or Maple.